siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 ~~~

 + snapper **-c \<config_name\>** create
   This snapper command creates a snapshot of the subvolume of the named configuration.
-If the option is missing, Snapper applies the command to the `@` subvolume with the `root` configuration.
+If the option is missing, Snapper applies the command to the Btrfs default subvolume (the root directory **/**) with the `root` configuration.
 This rule applies to all Snapper commands.
 + **-t \<type\>**
   specifies the type of snapshot to create.
 Possible values: `single`, `pre`, `post`.
 + **-d \<description\>**.